AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 ## What do I need?
 To follow this guide, you need:

 * An account on anyFetch, with login and password.
+Create one on [the manager](https://manager.anyfetch.com/).
 * `curl` binary to send requests from the command line